Montgomery Central High School

 Montgomery Central High School is a high school located in Cunningham, Tennessee, an unincorporated suburban community outside Clarksville.
 It is part of the Clarksville-Montgomery County School System.
 It has a GreatSchools rating of 6 out of 10.
 The Montgomery Central Middle School is situated on an adjacent site.

+History

 The school building was completed around 1970.
 It is an unusual structure situated on a man-made lake and featuring concrete shell construction.
-Major renovations and an expansion were begun in 2010 that would maintain and enhance the forty-year-old pod structures.
+Major renovations and an expansion were begun in 2010 to maintain and enhance the forty-year-old pod structures.
 The project is funded with an interest free bond administered under the American Recovery and Reinvestment Act of 2009.

-Controversy

-In May 2016, the school became the focus of a national controversy when a special-needs autistic student was not able to attend the school's prom with his sister, an alum of Montgomery Central.
-The sister was 24 years of age, over the age limit of 20 years old.